ste-young/ste-young.github.io/_pages/cv.md

   * Contributions:
      1. Manually extracted MFCC and Mel spectrogram features from heart and lung sounds, classify using machine learning classifier.
      2. Transformed raw data into Mel spectrograms, curated dataset, and employed a pre-trained VGG-16 model for accurate classification.
-  * : Integrate heart and lung sounds with CT imaging to achieve signal complementarity, enhancing  diagnostic capabilities and providing a comprehensive understanding of cardiovascular and respiratory health.
+  * Future development: Integrate heart and lung sounds with CT imaging to achieve signal complementarity, enhancing  diagnostic capabilities and providing a comprehensive understanding of cardiovascular and respiratory health.

 * Mar 2023 ~ Jun 2023: Visual Media Communications
    * course desin